Best holiday rental deals in Dumfries and Galloway

 Holiday Letting Price Information in Dumfries and Galloway

-The graph shows average prices of rental prices in Dumfries and Galloway for the next twelve months.
+The graph shows average prices of holiday lettings in Dumfries and Galloway for the next twelve months.
 Holiday letting prices are the highest in August (03/08 - 10/08).
-Dumfries and Galloway is cheaper in a week of January (19/01 - 26/01), where prices are on average £60 a night.
+Dumfries and Galloway is cheaper during one week in January (19/01 - 26/01), when prices are on average £68 a night.

 Holiday Home Availability Information in Dumfries and Galloway

 The graph shows the weekly availability rate in Dumfries and Galloway for the next twelve months.
-The week with the lowest percentage of available accommodations is in December (22/12 - 29/12).
-Conversely, it is in December (01/12 - 08/12) that the highest percentage of rentals are available.
+The week with the lowest percentage of available properties is in December (22/12 - 29/12).
+Conversely, it is in October (05/10 - 12/10) that the highest percentage of rentals are available.

-Find the Dumfries and Galloway climate diagram.
-July is the warmest month of the year in Dumfries and Galloway with temperatures reaching a maximum average of 19°.
+Here is our climate diagram for Dumfries and Galloway.
+July is the warmest month of the year in Dumfries and Galloway, with temperatures reaching an average daily maximum of 19°.
 On the other hand, you could have temperatures dropping under 2° in February.
-The rainiest month is July while the driest month is June.
+The rainiest month is July, while the driest month is June.

 Uncover Scotland with a holiday letting in Dumfries and Galloway